5l1v3r1/dosBoxEx/README.md

 # MarioMusic

-It's a example for but music on C.
+It's a example for bit music on C.